 In a little over three years, iflix, the Malaysia-based OTT service, has become one of the world’s leading entertainment service providers for emerging markets.
 Today, iflix is available in 28 countries across Asia and Africa and has more than 10 million paid subscribers.
-Earlier this year, the company made news by bagging the online live streaming rights to the Malaysian Football league.
-Since the early days of the organization, iflix has been leveraging AWS services to power their business with data-driven decision making.
+Earlier this year, the company made news by bagging the online live streaming rights to the Malaysian Football League.
+Since the early days of the organization, iflix has been leveraging AWS services to power its business with data-driven decision-making.

-As is popularly known, the universe of online video streaming and real-time analytics relies heavily on data to deeply — and often in real time — understand the audience and audience engagement patterns, as well as analyze how content, packaging, and quality impact the business.
-Iflix embraced this data-driven culture throughout the evolution of the organization, and from the beginning, this culture has been a key driver of their exponential growth.
-As the company continued to grow, the scale of data kept ascending and the opportunities of what could be achieved from data also increased exponentially, demanding iflix look beyond traditional data warehouses and venture forward into big data.
+As is popularly known, the universe of online video streaming and real-time analytics relies heavily on data to deeply — and often in real-time — understand the audience and audience engagement patterns, as well as analyze how content, packaging, and quality impact the business.
+Iflix embraced this data-driven culture throughout the evolution of the organization, and from the beginning, this culture has been a key driver of its exponential growth.
+As the company continued to grow, the scale of data kept ascending, and the opportunities of what could be achieved from data also increased exponentially, demanding iflix to look beyond traditional data warehouses and venture forward into big data.

 How iflix Uses Data to Create a Differentiated Competitive Advantage

 With user and consumption data literally imploding, iflix takes a multi-dimensional approach toward ultimately boosting audience acquisition and engagement.
-The ability to seamlessly activate their big data has helped the OTT service fine-tune (and compete on) pricing and video quality, as well as offer a wider, more regional and demographic-focused catalogue than its competitors.
-The company’s tie-ups with telcos in the region geared to enable the purchase of super small content packets also adds to their differentiated competitive advantage, and is yet another testament to their deep understanding of consumer behavior.
+The ability to seamlessly activate their big data has helped the OTT service fine-tune (and compete on) pricing and video quality, as well as offer a wider, more regional, and demographic-focused catalog than its competitors.
+The company’s tie-ups with telcos in the region geared to enable the purchase of super small content packets also add to their differentiated competitive advantage, and are yet another testament to their deep understanding of consumer behavior.

 The Analytics and Data Science Capabilities iflix Had in the Past